ibisngs/knime4ngs/README.md

 The following descriptions of the workflows assume that you have downloaded KNIME and installed the KNIME4NGS extension as described in the [manual](https://github.com/ibisngs/knime4ngs/raw/gh-pages/knime4ngs_manual.pdf).
 Further, you have to download the provided [resource bundle](https://github.com/ibisngs/knime4ngs/archive/resource.zip) and extract and unzip all included files.
-We recommend to feed the KNIME4NGS preference page with the resource bundle [reference genome](https://github.com/ibisngs/knime4ngs/tree/resource/RefGenome) and [variant sets](https://github.com/ibisngs/knime4ngs/tree/resource/VariantSets) before importing the test workflows as it minimizes repetitive node configuration.
+We recommend to feed the KNIME4NGS preference page with the resource bundle [reference genome](https://github.com/ibisngs/knime4ngs/tree/resource/RefGenome), [variant sets](https://github.com/ibisngs/knime4ngs/tree/resource/VariantSets) and the respective execution binaries before importing the test workflows as it minimizes repetitive node configuration.
 Then, the provided workflows can easily be imported into KNIME via *Import KNIME Workflow...* in the *File* menu.

 ## Variant Calling